Hypermobility Syndrome (cont.)

 - Hypermobility syndrome facts

 - What is the joint hypermobility syndrome?

 - What causes joint hypermobility syndrome?

 - What diseases are risk factors for joint hypermobility syndrome?

 - What are joint hypermobility symptoms and signs?

-- How is joint hypermobility syndrome diagnosed?
+- How do health-care professionals diagnose joint hypermobility syndrome?

 - Is it possible to prevent joint hypermobility syndrome?